Maine Online Sports Betting 2019

 We can probably expect Boston-based Draftkings to be among the first to introduce an online sportsbook in the state.
 Although since location is not an issue, other operators might jump in on the opportunity to be involved in Maine online sports betting.

 The rules for sports betting in Maine will be similar to those in other states.
 Only individuals aged 21 or older and physically located in the state will be able to place bets on professional and most collegiate sports.
-Betting on college and university events involving Maine will be prohibited.
+Moreover, betting on college and university events involving Maine will be prohibited.

 This makes Maine the third New England state to regulate sports betting, after Rhode Island and New Hampshire.